jgaffuri/france2json/README.md

   - a: Limite d'arrondissement
   - c: Limite de commune

-The file <a href="/json">communes_nolim_oac.json</a> has the same content as communes.json, excluding limits of types 'o', 'a' and 'c', which are often useless to show on maps.
-The file <a href="/json">communes_surf.json</a> contains only the 'commune' geometries (surfaces), without any limit.
+The file [communes_nolim_oac.json](/json) has the same content as communes.json, excluding limits of types 'o', 'a' and 'c', which are often useless to show on maps.
+The file [communes_surf.json](/json) contains only the 'commune' geometries (surfaces), without any limit.

 ## Support and contribution